e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 mdl = Model(world)
 ```

-The `ModelDefinition` subtype is preserved as the `Model`'s first type parameter.
-It serves as the
-`Model`'s primary identifier, and it is used for dispatch when calling `Model` update functions.

 Let's take a look at our `Model`'s properties:
 ```@repl tutorial02
 propertynames(mdl)
 ```

-Here's a brief description for each one:
+Here's a brief description of each one:
 - `x` (*continuous state*): A vector containing `Model` states that evolve continuously over time.
   It is updated by the `Simulation`'s ODE integrator.
 - `ẋ` (*continuous state derivative*): A vector containing the time derivative of `x`.